 The actions of Ripple's competitors could also lead to rises or falls in the price of XRP, so you'll need to monitor news and developments from other similar projects.
 Some of the platforms to keep an eye on include:

-With this in mind, we can expect a focus on rebuilding confidence in its brand and forming partnerships with an increased number of big-name corporates.
+Despite a bruised image we can expect Ripple to focus on rebuilding confidence in XRP and forming partnerships with an increased number of big-name corporates.
 So far in the history of Ripple, we've seen many impressive announcements of the platform partnering with financial institutions that are testing its technology, including Western Union, Saudi Arabia's central bank, Santander, UniCredit, UBS and a host of others.

-What many will be watching with interest throughout 2018 and the years ahead is whether or not those banks will actually adopt Ripple's technology for public use.
+What many will be watching with interest throughout this year and those ahead is whether or not those banks will actually adopt Ripple's technology beyond pilot programs.
 If it can deliver speed, low transaction costs and scalability as promised, and beat out the competition to become the payment processor of choice for banks, there's plenty of potential for growth.